-Council's approach to community engagement is guided by:

-- the Local Government Act 2020; - The Victorian Government's Public Engagement Framework 2021-2025 which is underpinned by the principles of being meaningful, inclusive, transparent, informed, accountable and valuable; and the - International Association for Public Participation's (IAP2) Public Participation Spectrum.

-The IAP2 Spectrum sets out five levels of engagement.
+Councils approach to community engagement is guided by the Local Government Act 2020 and the International Association for Public Participation's (IAP2) Public Participation Spectrum which sets out five levels of engagement.
 These levels of engagement are set out in the following table.

 Level Goal What Council will do Community role Activities that we use LOW LEVEL ry Engagement Inform To provide the public with balanced and objective information to assist them in understanding the problem, alternatives, opportunities and/or solutions.
 We will keep you informed.
-Listen Social media posts Print media Direct Mail Onsite signage Information sessions Community News Updates on Council website Public meetings EL Participatory Consult To obtain public feedback on analysis, alternatives and/or decisions.
+Listen Social media posts Print media Direct Mail Onsite signage Information sessions Community News Updates on Council website Public meetings 'EL Participatory Consult To obtain public feedback on analysis, alternatives and/or decisions.
 We will keep you informed, listen to and acknowledge concerns and aspirations, and provide feedback on how public input influenced the decision.
-Contribute Surveys / PollsFocus groupsDrop-in sessionsSubmissionsPublic meeting MID LEVEL Engagement Involve To work directly with the public throughout the process to ensure that public concerns and aspirations are consistently understood and considered.
+Contribute Surveys / Polls Focus groups Drop-in sessions Submissions Public meeting MID LEVEL gement Involve To work directly with the public throughout the process to ensure that public concerns and aspirations are consistently understood and considered.
 We will work with you to ensure that your concerns and aspirations are directly reflected in the alternatives developed and provide feedback on how public input influenced the decision.
-Participate Working/Reference Groups Advisory Groups Workshop Deliberative Polls нісн сеуес Deliberative Eng Collaborate To partner with the public in each aspect of the decision including the development of alternatives and identification of the preferred solution.
+Participate Working/Reference Groups Advisory Groups Workshop Deliberative Polls HIGH LEVEL Deliberative Engagement Collaborate To partner with the public in each aspect of the decision including the development of alternatives and identification of the preferred solution.
 We will look to you for direct advice and innovation in formulating solutions and incorporate your advice and recommendations into the decision to the maximum extent possible.
-Partner Advisory Committees Participatory decision making Deliberative Processes ] ≝ ' Empower To place final decision- making in the hands of the public.
+Partner Advisory Committees Participatory decision making Deliberative Processes Empower To place final decision- making in the hands of the public.
 We will implement what you decide.
 Lead or Partner BallotsJuriesDeliberative process